-- New construction ECM Surveys may itemize energy- or water-related measures that are included in one of the above-listed standards.
+New construction ECM Surveys may itemize energy- or water-related measures that are included in one of the above-listed standards.
 The ECM Survey must describe each ECM's characteristics and provide supporting documentation showing the extent to which each ECM exceeds minimum code requirements using the prescriptive path to code compliance per the 2018 International Energy Conservation Code (IECC).
-One hundred percent (100%) of the C-PACE Project Costs of each water or energy related measure that demonstrably exceeds minimum code requirements can be financed through C-PACE. - New construction ECM Surveys may demonstrate overall savings on a whole building level, following a methodology consistent with ASHRAE 90.1 Appendix G guidelines.
+One hundred percent (100%) of the C-PACE Project Costs of each water or energy related measure that demonstrably exceeds minimum code requirements can be financed through C-PACE.

+- New construction ECM Surveys may demonstrate overall savings on a whole building level, following a methodology consistent with ASHRAE 90.1 Appendix G guidelines.
 Estimated whole building energy savings above minimum baseline should be calculated using a DOE-approved building energy modeling software or detailed engineering calculations.
 Building-level savings calculations shall state the building's total anticipated performance that is better than the building code (baseline) with a summary percentage of performance of the whole building that is above the code baseline.
-One hundred percent (100%) of the C-PACE Project Costs of all water or energy related measures in new

-- construction projects that demonstrate a whole-building summary performance above the minimum code baseline are financeable through C-PACE. - For new construction projects in mixed-use buildings, please see Section 4.1 for more information about determining the eligible C-PACE Project Costs.
+One hundred percent (100%) of the C-PACE Project Costs of all water or energy related measures in new construction projects that demonstrate a whole-building summary performance above the minimum code baseline are financeable through C-PACE. - When whole building energy savings is the methodology used, the qualified engineering professional must include the actual energy model files or input and output reports directly from the modeling software to check correlation with the report and ensure compliance with ASHRAE 90.1-16 Appendix G when submitting the energy survey. - For new construction projects in mixed-use buildings, please see Section 4.1 for more information about determining the eligible C-PACE Project Costs.